Tenor: Lyric

 The lyric tenor is a warm graceful voice with a bright, full timbre that is strong but not heavy and can be heard over an orchestra.
 Lyric tenors have a range from approximately the C one octave below middle C (C_{3}) to the D one octave above middle C (D_{5}).
-Similarly, their lower range may extend a few notes below the C_{3}.
-There are many vocal shades to the lyric tenor group, repertoire should be selected according to the weight, colors, and abilities of the voice.
+Their lower range may extend a few notes below the C_{3}.
+There are many vocal shades to the lyric tenor group, and repertoire should be selected according to the weight, colors and abilities of the voice.

 Gilbert Duprez (1806–1896) was a historically significant dramatic tenor.
 He was the first tenor to sing on stage the operatic high C from the chest (ut de poitrine) as opposed to using falsettone.
 He is also known for originating the role of Edgardo in Lucia di Lammermoor.